 In other words, people invest to see their money grow and to generate wealth.
 There are several investing tools and strategies to consider if you’re looking to make an active return and one of the most common options is ETFs.

 ETFs are exchange-traded funds and they are similar to stocks but also have some key differences.
-Let’s dive into ETFs vs. stocks and how these two options impact your investment strategy below.
+Let’s have a breif look at what ETFs and stocks are, and dive into their key differences and how these two options impact your investment strategy.

 Key differences between stocks and ETFs